 “The regulatory process in the United States is unrivaled,” Dr. Johnson said.
 “Sometimes we’re not glad of that but, in this case, I feel a great deal of confidence.
 It’s a pivot and a focus on that virus.
 I don’t feel like it’s rushed any more than we’d expect when all eyes are on this pandemic.
 In a heavily regulated process with lots of bureaucracy, the urgency helped.”

-Pfizer has run tests that include more than 44,000 people.
-An FDA analysis of the vaccine’s safety and effectiveness on people age 16 and older found “no specific safety concerns” that would preclude the vaccine’s use.
+Pfizer and Janssen (J&J) each ran clinical trials that included more than 44,000 people.
+FDA analyses of the vaccines’ safety and effectiveness found “no specific safety concerns” that would preclude the Pfizer vaccine’s use in people 16 and older or the Janssen (J&J) vaccine’s use in people 18 or older.

-Fact: I will need more than one shot
+Fact: I might need more than one shot

-The Pfizer-BioNTech vaccine contains two doses that are to be administered 21 days apart for individuals who are at least 16 years old.
+The Pfizer-BioNTech and Moderna vaccines require two doses that are to be administered 21 days and 28 days apart, respectively.

 Myth: This vaccine changes your DNA

-The first COVID-19 vaccine uses messenger RNA to trigger an immune response.
-According to medical experts, this vaccine does nothing to alter or impact your DNA.
+The first COVID-19 vaccines use messenger RNA to trigger an immune response.
+According to medical experts, these vaccines do nothing to alter or impact your DNA.

 “This vaccine is a way to code for a protein, just as you would if you get any other infection.
 Naturally, we’re just tricking the body into doing it without getting the infection,” Dr. Cauwels said.